Intermiles

-InterMiles is an Indian independent airline frequent-flyer program and loyalty and rewards company formed in 2014.
+Jet Privilege Private Limited (JPPL) part of the Etihad Aviation Group, is an independent, loyalty and rewards Management Company formed in 2014.
+It was rebranded as InterMiles in 2019.
 As of 2020. the program had about 10 million members.

-InterMiles' main feature was allowing users to make online travel booking for flights and hotels through its app and website, and get rewarded as they earn and redeem InterMiles.
-Later, InterMiles added features to allow users to shopping, dine, fuel and introduced co-brand credit cards in India.

 History

-In 2012, Jet Privilege Private Limited (JPPL) was formed to issue miles and award redemption tickets.
+In 2012, Jet Privilege Private Limited (JPPL) was formed to issue miles and then let members redeem miles after it is accrued in members account.
 It was the frequent-flyer program of Jet Airways (Jet Privilege Private Limited, (JPPL)) that ceased operations in April 2019, in which 50.1% stake is held by Etihad Airways, part of the Etihad Aviation Group.

 InterMiles (formerly known as JetPrivilege) was founded in 2014 as an independent entity, part of the Etihad Aviation Group formed with the sole purpose to market, develop and grow InterMiles, a loyalty and rewards programme.

 Funding

 Etihad Airways bought a 50.1% stake in the company for $150 million in 2014.
 Jet Airways holds a 49.9% stake in the company.